Sarrveshwer/Risk-eval-using-Logistic-Regression/README.md

 Shows the trade-off between precision and recall.
 The **average precision is 0.412**.
 When you increase recall (catch more failures), precision drops (more false alarms).
 This plot is usually more useful than ROC when one class is rare.

 **4. Risk Score Distribution (bottom right)**
 Shows how predicted risk scores are spread out. **Failures (blue) tend to cluster at higher scores**, while normal runs (green) are mostly near zero.
 But there is overlap, which is why the threshold matters.
-Some real failures have low scores (you will miss them if the threshold is high) and some normal runs have high scores (they become false alarms if the threshold is low).

-These plots are decision aids.
-They do not tell you the "right" threshold—they show you the consequences of any threshold you pick.

 ## Logs

 Each run writes a log file under `logs/`.
 The log includes the threshold used, data split, parameters, and evaluation metrics.
-The plots correspond to the most recent logged run, so the figures match the numbers in the logs.
+The plots correspond to the most recent logged run.

-I checked the results manually.
-I did not just accept whatever score the model gave.

-## Failure and Limitation

-An earlier version of this project failed and is preserved on the `Failure` branch.
-That attempt had a structural limitation that caused poor performance.
-The lesson from that failure influenced how the final model was designed.

 ---

-The code here is intentionally minimal.
-It shows how to train, evaluate, and reason about trade-offs of a logistic regression risk scorer on imbalanced data.